Chart Color Schemes

 AreaSearch assessment positions Yeppoon ahead of most Australian regions for employment performance

-As of June 2025, 12,002 residents are employed, with an unemployment rate of 0.7% below Rest of Qld's rate of 3.9%, and workforce participation on par at 59.1%.
-Leading industries include health care & social assistance, education & training, and mining, which is particularly strong with an employment share three times the regional level.
-Conversely, agriculture, forestry & fishing has lower representation at 1.4% versus the regional average of 4.5%.
-Over June 2024 to June 2025, employment increased by 4.4%, labour force by 5.3%, leading to an unemployment rise of 0.8 percentage points.
+Employment growth over the past year was estimated at 4.4%.
+As of June 2025, 12,002 residents were in work and workforce participation was on par with Rest of Qld's 59.1%.
+Leading employment industries among residents comprise health care & social assistance, education & training, and mining.
+The area shows strong specialization in mining, with an employment share of 3.0 times the regional level, while agriculture, forestry & fishing shows lower representation at 1.4% versus the regional average of 4.5%.

 Frequently Asked Questions - Employment